Top 10 Alternatives to Xamarin

-Using Ionic Framework, apps can be given that slick animation style and attractive design for a compelling view.
+Using Ionic Framework, apps can be given that slick animation style and attractive design for a clear view.
 Are you planning to develop a hybrid app?
 Go for Ionic Framework, and you will be able to save a lot of your working time.
-Also, using Ionic, apps are developed in a well structured modular way, ensuring timely update and easy maintainability.
+Also, using Ionic, apps are developed in a well-structured modular way, ensuring timely updates and easy maintainability.

 While there are other open-source frameworks available, PhoneGap promises cross-platform compatibility and better access to the native APIs.
 Also, PhoneGap’s back-end support is robust and hence reduces the developers’ efforts, thus speeding up the overall development process.

 Using NativeScript, developers can easily use 3rd party libraries from np.js, Maven, and CocoaPods without the use of wrappers.
 NativeScript uses reflection for handling native API endpoints.
 It suggests the non-requirement of separate binding layers to access metadata and information about the native APIs.